TheKitty-zone/TheKitty.zone/content/about/index.md

 About me
 ---

-I'm just someone that is interested in DevOps and Softwae Engineering.\
+I'm just someone that is interested in DevOps and Software Engineering.\
 I go by 11tuvork28/Zozo depending on where you see me online.\
 I my opinion social media is really really unproductive and to say the least its plain dangerous but who has their own homepage right? right? :>)